Projecting-Success-Solutions-Portal/Hack-16/README.md

 # Hack-16

-The Hack 16 repository is designed to store full end to end working solutions deemed appropriate for open source solutions.
+The Hack 16 repository is designed to store full end-to-end working solutions deemed appropriate for open-source solutions.

-The main purpose for Hack 16 is to solve business problems around project delivery and data analytics.
+The main purpose of Hack 16 is to solve business problems around project delivery and data analytics.

 ## List of Challenges

-Delivery Support - Next Generation Assurance
+Delivery Support - Next-Generation Assurance
 - 1.Tools to Facilitate Project Assurance

 Governance - Governance